-On Wednesday October 26th, 2016 Dr. Moretti will be presenting at the 8th Biennial Prairie Child Welfare Symposium in Winnipeg, Manitoba.
-The Reclaiming Connections Workshop will run all day (9 am – 3:30 pm).
-Please see below for her workshop description!
+On Wednesday October 26th, 2016 Dr. Moretti presented at the 8th Biennial Prairie Child Welfare Symposium in Winnipeg, Manitoba.
+The Reclaiming Connections Workshop also took place all day (9 am – 3:30 pm).
+Please see below for the workshop description!

 Reclaiming Connections Workshop